spring-petclinic/spring-petclinic-angularjs/readme.md

 In its default configuration, Petclinic uses an in-memory database (HSQLDB) which gets populated at startup with data.
 A similar setups is provided for MySql in case a persistent database configuration is needed.
-To run petclinic locally using MySQL database, it is needed to change profile defined in application.properties file.
+To run petclinic locally using MySQL database, it is needed to change profile defined in the  application.properties` file.

 For MySQL database, it is needed to switch profile.
 There is two ways: